 Through individual and collaborative artwork, participants in Prison Fellowship’s restorative art program develop a sense of community, restoration, peace, purpose, and identity, as they work in harmony alongside volunteers and prison staff.
 Rooted in Scripture and the core values of the Prison Fellowship Academy®, Create: New Beginnings® empowers women to acknowledge critical emotions and develop self-awareness through the lens of artistic expression.

 Create: New Beginnings includes 10 workshops that create a peaceful atmosphere through melodic music and art activities.
 This allows for a safe space where women feel free to open up and realize they are not alone.
 And, they are both reassured and challenged by the Scriptures and discussion woven throughout each workshop.

-Create: New Beginnings is currently active in seven states and growing.
-More than 500 women living in prison have participated in the restorative art workshops.
+Create: New Beginnings is currently active in eight states and growing.
+More than 800 women living in prison have participated in the restorative art workshops.